Trajectory probability hypothesis density filter: Trajectory PHD filter

-if $t+i-1\leq k$ or zero otherwise. \end{thm} Theorem \ref{thm:PHD_prediction} is proved in Appendix \ref{sec:Append_TPHD_prediction}.
-The predicted PHD is the sum of the PHD $D_{\beta^{k}}\left(\cdot\right)$ of the trajectories born at time step $k$ and the PHD $D_{\xi^{k}}\left(\cdot\right)$ of the trajectories present at previous time steps.
+\end{thm} The predicted PHD is the sum of the PHD $D_{\beta^{k}}\left(\cdot\right)$ of the trajectories born at time step $k$ and the PHD $D_{\xi^{k}}\left(\cdot\right)$ of the trajectories present at previous time steps.
 The end time of trajectory $\left(t,x^{1:i}\right)$ is $t+i-1$.
 Therefore, the three terms of $D_{\xi^{k}}\left(\cdot\right)$ have clear interpretations in terms of trajectory end times.
-The prediction step does not change the PHD for the trajectories that ended before time step $k$.
-The PHD of the trajectories that end at time step $k$ is multiplied by $1-p_{S}\left(x^{i}\right)$, which represents the probability of not surviving.
-For the surviving trajectories, we multiply the PHD by the transition PDF and the survival probability.
+The prediction step does not change the PHD for the trajectories that ended before time step $k-1$.
+The PHD of the trajectories that end at time step $k-1$ is multiplied by $1-p_{S}\left(x^{i}\right)$, which represents the probability of not surviving.
+For the surviving trajectories, we multiply the PHD by the transition density and the survival probability.